abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 If we remember that—really let the mind awaken to that—then that presence to the Dhamma will inform our every action.
-We can then attune to the *citta,* the heart—to that quality, that fundamental, timeless presence of Dhamma—in the midst of activity.
-Then any external complications won’t contribute to any internal complications, to any internal *papañca.*
+We can then attune to the *citta*, the heart—to that quality, that fundamental, timeless presence of Dhamma—in the midst of activity.
+Then any external complications won’t contribute to any internal complications, to any internal *papañca*.

 So without further ado I offer these thoughts for your consideration today.
 Enjoy, as they say.